nigelhorne/CGI-Info/README.md

 It takes four optional arguments allow, logger, expect and upload\_dir, which are documented in the params() method.

-Takes an optional boolean parameter syslog, to log messages to [Sys::Syslog](https://metacpan.org/pod/Sys::Syslog).
+Takes an optional parameter syslog, to log messages to [Sys::Syslog](https://metacpan.org/pod/Sys::Syslog).
+It can be a boolean to enable/disable logging to syslog, or a reference to a hash to be given to Sys::Syslog::setlogsock.

 Takes optional parameter logger, an object which is used for warnings